spencercarnage/personal/src/content/blog/tailwind-codemod.md

 `bg-red-500`?
 With JavaScript.

-Using Node.js, I will show you how to write a script that generates values from the two `tailwind.config.js` files, outputting a JSON file that we can use
+Using Node.js, I will show you how to write a script that generates values from the two `tailwind.config.mjs` files, outputting a JSON file that we can use

 ```